maltem-lux/letz-go/README.md

 3. Adapt the existing handler to :
     1. Either retrieve all the Characters
     2. Or get only details on the given charId

+### Exercise 06 : Implementing a POST Mapping Controller to create a Character

+On the home page of the front, it is possible to create a Char.
+But the POST Controller has not been developed yet.

+1. Add the route to map to the char creation.
+Route is "/newCharacter"
+2. Create the method which does the POST (route) in the character-controller.go
+3. Call the GORM method to insert into DB the new Character (character-dao.go)

+### Exercise 07 : Implement the Other Controllers

+Now that you master GET and POST, you can finish the job, implementing the other GET controller.
+This will give you a better look on the Dashboard view of the current Character.

+I gave you, the list of routes to implements (controllers.go), it's time for you to do it !
+1. Abilities
+2. Char Abilities
+3. Char Skills
+4. Skills